Cybersecurity Requirements in the Radio Equipment Directive

 Learn more about Article 3.3 of the European Commission’s Radio Equipment Directive 2014/53/EU (RED) and address radio-specific device requirements ranging from common interfaces to cybersecurity.

 The European Commission’s (EC) Radio Equipment Directive 2014/53/EU (RED) establishes a regulatory framework for radio equipment, setting essential requirements for safety and health, electromagnetic compatibility (EMC) and radio spectrum efficiency.
-The directive includes Article 3.3 as a placeholder to address device requirements related to radio-specific issues ranging from common interfaces to cybersecurity.
+Article 3.3 of the directive includes device requirements related to specific categories of radio equipment ranging from common interfaces to cybersecurity.

-The new regulation covers internet-connected devices that can communicate over the internet, whether directly or via other equipment.
-Examples:
+The new regulation covers devices that can communicate over the internet, whether directly or via other equipment.
+Radio equipment that may expose sensitive personal data is also in scope.
+For example:

 Article 3.3(d) applies to devices related to network protection.
 Article 3.3(e) applies to equipment that processes personal data, traffic data or location data (for detailed data definitions, refer to article 4(1) and 4(2) of EU regulation 2016/679 and article 2(b) and (c) of directive 2002/58/EC).